dpohanlon/scrum-app/README.md

 # Train Car Crowding

-This repository contains a small Flask application that visualises live crowding levels for London Underground trains.
-It queries Transport for London's crowding API and overlays occupancy estimates onto a carriage diagram.
+A small Flask application that uses historical and live TfL data, along with station layouts, to estimate which part of tube trains will be the most crowded.
+A live version can be found [Here](https://3m4uez9a8p.us-east-1.awsapprunner.com/).

 ## Requirements